 Though Andhra Pradesh, where Submarine Museum is situated, has normal climatic conditions, still it is preferable that you come for a vacation between the months of October and February for its blissful and moderate weather.
 It remains open for all the days of the week from 2:00 pm to 8:30 pm.

-1. Naval Archives.
 You can look through several naval archives from the war-times.
-Taking a look at the exhibits, you feel that our naval officers' patriotism and courage was indeed worth it.
-A lot of articles and souvenirs from the wartime are also displayed in this museum.
+Taking a look at the exhibits, you feel that our naval officers' patriotism and courage were indeed worth it.
+A lot of articles and souvenirs from wartime are also displayed in this museum.

-2. Ocean Resources Maritime.
 Here, one can get thorough information about the ocean resource that is showcased at the naval museum.
-The museum will give you an insight into the marine life and how the security is preserved in the oceans.
+The museum will give you an insight into marine life and how security is preserved in the oceans.

-5. Tyda Park.
-When you are done with your exploration of the Submarine Museum, you can head to Tyda Park which is just a few kilometres away from INS Kursura S20 naval museum.
+When you are done with your exploration of the Submarine Museum, you can head to Tyda Park which is just a few kilometers away from INS Kursura S20 naval museum.
 The park is known to be home to rich flora and fauna.
 Visitors may also indulge in multiple adventure activities such as target shooting, camping, and rock climbing.

-6. Matsya Darshini.
 This is surely a kid’s paradise as they can enjoy the marine world of the great Visakhapatnam.
-Located within a few kilometres from RK Beach, this place is home to different kinds of fishes and tortoise aquariums.
+Located within a few kilometers from RK Beach, this place is home to different kinds of fishes and tortoise aquariums.

 Here is the route that you can follow to reach Visakhapatnam by train.

-By Road.
 Visakhapatnam is fairly well-connected via road with other Indian cities.
-Depending upon your location, you can consider travelling here by cab, personal vehicle or a bus.
+Depending upon your location, you can consider traveling here by cab, personal vehicle, or bus.

 Here is the route you can follow to reach Visakhapatnam from various other places.